Kozea/Pynuts/doc/Advanced tutorial.rst

 `model_path`
- That's the path to the folder where the model is stored.
+The path to the folder where the model is stored.
 You have to create a file named `index.rst.jinja2` in this folder, this will be your document template written in ReST/Jinja2.

 `document_id_template`
  In this tutorial the document_id_template is the employee id.